Signaturefd LLC Purchases 222 Shares of West Pharmaceutical Services, Inc. (NYSE:WST)

-Signaturefd LLC lifted its position in shares of West Pharmaceutical Services, Inc. (NYSE:WST – Free Report) by 32.8% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 899 shares of the medical instruments supplier’s stock after acquiring an additional 222 shares during the period.
-Signaturefd LLC’s holdings in West Pharmaceutical Services were worth $311,000 as of its most recent filing with the Securities and Exchange Commission.
+Signaturefd LLC boosted its stake in West Pharmaceutical Services, Inc. (NYSE:WST – Free Report) by 32.8% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 899 shares of the medical instruments supplier’s stock after purchasing an additional 222 shares during the period.
+Signaturefd LLC’s holdings in West Pharmaceutical Services were worth $311,000 at the end of the most recent quarter.

 Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
 Janiczek Wealth Management LLC lifted its stake in West Pharmaceutical Services by 103.6% in the 4th quarter.
 Janiczek Wealth Management LLC now owns 112 shares of the medical instruments supplier’s stock valued at $28,000 after purchasing an additional 57 shares during the last quarter.
-Artemis Wealth Advisors LLC increased its position in West Pharmaceutical Services by 37.6% in the 1st quarter.
-Artemis Wealth Advisors LLC now owns 150 shares of the medical instruments supplier’s stock valued at $52,000 after acquiring an additional 41 shares during the period.
-Lindbrook Capital LLC raised its stake in shares of West Pharmaceutical Services by 141.3% during the first quarter.
-Lindbrook Capital LLC now owns 181 shares of the medical instruments supplier’s stock valued at $63,000 after acquiring an additional 106 shares during the last quarter.
+Artemis Wealth Advisors LLC lifted its stake in West Pharmaceutical Services by 37.6% in the 1st quarter.
+Artemis Wealth Advisors LLC now owns 150 shares of the medical instruments supplier’s stock valued at $52,000 after purchasing an additional 41 shares during the last quarter.
+Lindbrook Capital LLC increased its position in West Pharmaceutical Services by 141.3% in the 1st quarter.
+Lindbrook Capital LLC now owns 181 shares of the medical instruments supplier’s stock valued at $63,000 after acquiring an additional 106 shares during the period.
 Massmutual Trust Co.
-FSB ADV lifted its holdings in shares of West Pharmaceutical Services by 151.4% during the first quarter.
+FSB ADV raised its stake in shares of West Pharmaceutical Services by 151.4% during the first quarter.
 Massmutual Trust Co.
-FSB ADV now owns 186 shares of the medical instruments supplier’s stock worth $64,000 after purchasing an additional 112 shares during the period.
+FSB ADV now owns 186 shares of the medical instruments supplier’s stock valued at $64,000 after acquiring an additional 112 shares during the last quarter.
 Finally, Compagnie Lombard Odier SCmA acquired a new position in shares of West Pharmaceutical Services during the fourth quarter worth $48,000.
 Institutional investors own 92.36% of the company’s stock.

 West Pharmaceutical Services Price Performance